KarimSamaha98/tidy_app/README.md

 ## Firebase
 We used firebase as the cloud storage for this project.
 To access the firebase of this project you can login using these credentials.
-Username: tidy.app.2021
-Password: @tidy_app

 ## Sign Up/ Login
 All users of the app must create an account in order to sign into the app.
 During sign up, the user must provide a unique Space ID that links the user with a particular space on Firebase.
 This means that Tenants can only create an account if there is already an existing space.
-Admins can create the space by logging in using a special Space ID code “ADMINSPACEID”.
-We have created two accounts that you can use yourself.

-User and Admin Login
-Username: k
-Password: k
-spaceID being logged into: -Mu5nW8kiwQRoE1tsy38

-Valid SpaceID's to use:
--Mu5nW8kiwQRoE1tsy38

-Feel free to create your own accounts as well.
-You will need to use a valid spaceID.
-Also note usually for new accounts no tasks will be assigned until the next assignment cycle (1 week).
-But we have set the cycle to be every day for testing purposes.
-You can also set up new spaceIDs with the Admin account and create new users in these spaces.

 ## Setting Up Spaces
 The space can be set up by those with administrative rights.